One Six Right: Summary

-One Six Right: The Romance of Flying covers the history and diversity of Van Nuys Airport, as well as the condition of the general aviation industry as a whole.
-It first interviews pilots who have been to Van Nuys, exploring how they first got interested in aviation and their experience of flying, specifically in the airport.
+The film centers on Van Nuys Airport, also covering the general aviation industry as a whole.
+It first interviews pilots who have been there, exploring how they first got interested in aviation and their experience of flying, specifically in the airport.
 According to them, the feeling of flying is heavenly, free from societal disturbances and allowing for a more diverse appreciation of nature.
-They describe Van Nuys as home, also a very special spot of their childhood, and its most commonly-used runway, 16R, as a reminder of that.
+They describe close connection to Van Nuys Airport as home, with its most commonly used runway, 16R (pronounced "one six right") as a reminder of that.
 This is further amplified when they performed their first solo.
-Van Nuys is the world's busiest general aviation airport, busier than London Heathrow itself.
+Van Nuys Airport is the world's busiest general aviation airport, busier than London Heathrow itself.

-The film then shifts its focus to the history of Van Nuys, which began as Los Angeles Metropolitan Airport in 1920, an ambitious project to make the eponymous area an aerotropolis.
+The film then chronicles the history of the airport, which began as Los Angeles Metropolitan Airport in 1920, an ambitious project to make Van Nuys an aerotropolis.
 Three men named Heffron, McCray, and St. John got into a real estate development process.
 The layout of the two runways, which makes the airport weather-friendly, were the best in the United States.
-It was opened on October 1, 1928, "but because of the 25th anniversary of the Wright brothers' first flight December [17], 1928, they decided to make the formal dedication that day."
+It was opened on October 1, 1928, but the formalized opening date is December 17 to commemorate "the 25th anniversary of the Wright brothers' first flight".
 It soon formed a large community of aviation industries and enthusiasts.
 Marketing efforts include holding several events to highlight the airport's advantages.
 Later, Amelia Earhart set a speed record flight there.
-However the airport became unpopular during the Wall Street Crash of 1929, and further amplified by the Great Depression.
-During these periods, it was used to distribute contraband.
+However, the airport became unpopular during the Wall Street Crash of 1929, inflamed by the Great Depression.
+Meanwhile, it was used to distribute contraband.
 It began resurging when executive vice president of operations, Dean Daily Sr., allowed the film industry to shoot in the location; an example is Casablanca (1942).
-On December 7, 1941, the United States government acquired Metropolitan Airport, changing it to the Van Nuys Army Air Base, as well as lengthening the runways and changing its material to concrete.
-According to pilots, the subsequent period is the prospering era of general aviation, and the golden age of airport.
+On December 7, 1941, the United States government acquired Metropolitan Airport, changing it to the Van Nuys Army Air Base, also lengthening the runways and changing its material to concrete.
+According to pilots, the subsequent period is the golden era of general aviation and airports.
 In 1957, it was renamed Van Nuys Airport.
 Runway 16R was lengthened by 2,000 ft.
 Amid all this, Van Nuys became involved in various revolutions in the American aviation history.